Our Cathedral Clergy

 Deacon Susan Plaske answered a call to the diaconate in 2007 and was ordained and appointed to the Cathedral in 2011.
 She assists in public worship at the Cathedral and, along with the Dean, runs a program called B.L.T.
 (Bible and Lunch Together) on Mondays at the Empire State Plaza.
 She also assists the Dean with the Community of the Cross of Nails: a prayer and study group.
 Deacon Plaske and the Cathedral’s other deacon, Allen Carpenter, visit people in hospitals and nursing homes with communion and healing prayers.

 Deacon Plaske oversees mission work locally and in Haiti.
-During her time at the Cathedral she has worked with Habitat for Humanity, Interfaith Partnership, Capital City Rescue Mission and St. Francis’ feeding program.
-She has twice visited an Episcopal School the Cathedral supports in Pouly, Haiti and is planning a trip for February of 2019.
+She has twice visited an Episcopal School the Cathedral supports in Pouly, Haiti and is planning a trip for 2019.
 She is also on the Diocesan Mission Board.
 She is a member of the Daughters of the King and their chaplin.

 A cradle Episcopalian who grew up in Colonie, Deacon Plaske attended St. Michael's in Colonie.
 She works for the NYS Department of Health as an Executive Assistant.
 Deacon Plaske has been married for 37 years to her husband, Ken, who runs a nursery.
 They have 5 grown children and 2 grandchildren.